aleksei-berezkin/typique/README.md

 type Margin = `${typeof unit}em` // ✅ Type is '4em'
 ```

-### React and TSX
+### Scoped classnames, React and TSX

-In TSX components, CSS can be defined inline, in a `className` property:
+Styles can appear in any place in the file, not only at the top-level: Typique recognizes any `... satisfies Css<{...}>` expression as a CSS declaration.
+These expression can appear, for example, in functions, object literals, TSX properties etc.

 ```tsx
 export function Button() {